Nova Vulgata: First publication

 The NV was first published in different fascicles between 1969 and 1977.

 Promulgation and publication

 In 1979, after decades of preparation, the Nova Vulgata was published, and was made the official Latin version of the Bible of the Catholic Church in the apostolic constitution Scripturarum thesaurus, promulgated by Pope John Paul II on April 25, 1979.
 The NV was published the same year.

 A second edition, published in 1986, added a Preface to the reader, an Introduction to the principles used in producing the Nova Vulgata, and an appendix containing three historical documents from the Council of Trent and the Clementine Vulgate.

-Liturgiam authenticam

 In 2001, the Congregation for Divine Worship and the Discipline of the Sacraments released the instruction Liturgiam authenticam.
 This text stated the Nova Vulgata was "the point of reference as regards the delineation of the canonical text".
 Concerning the translation of liturgical texts, the instruction states: